netdata/netdata/docs/guides/export/export-netdata-metrics-graphite.md

 <!--
 title: Export and visualize Netdata metrics in Graphite
-description: Use Netdata to collect and export thousands of metrics to Graphite for long-term storage or further analysis.
+description: "Use Netdata to collect and export thousands of metrics to Graphite for long-term storage or further analysis."
 image: /img/seo/guides/export/export-netdata-metrics-graphite.png
 -->